How to Shop for a Packaged Tour

 When looking at food options, compare the number of meals included.
 The fewer meals included, the more you will have to pay during your vacation.
 Take a look at the value of the meal – a lobster dinner vs a pasta dish for example.
 The lobster is going to cost more.
 In addition, understand that meals are sometimes included for logistical reasons, and providing box lunches works well when sightseeing in a remote location.

-Tours in Canada bonus: Daily breakfast is always included.
+BONUS: Daily breakfast is always included.
 When meals are included in the tour price, the gratuity is also.

 We hope that the next time you get the “travel bug”, you will use these helpful tips to make the best decision for you.